10 Things You Can Buy at Whole Foods That Are Surprisingly Affordable

 Another affordable perk of shopping at Whole Foods is the abundant selection of bulk items.
 Not only does this aid in your grocery budget by generally lowering the price-per-pound you pay for these items, but it also allows you to buy only a small amount, if that’s what your shopping list calls for.
 The bulk bins at Whole Foods include nutrient-dense whole nuts such as almonds, cashews, walnuts, and pecans.

-Do the math: It can be difficult to even find organic nuts in a conventional grocery store, but as a point of comparison, Whole Foods offers bulk organic walnuts at $13.99 per pound (about $7 for 8 ounces) whereas one conventional retailer sells a 7-ounce package of organic walnuts for $10.99.
-Plus, with the bulk option, you need only to commit to a quarter-pound if nuts are only an occasional item for you.
+Do the math: It can be difficult to even find organic nuts in a conventional grocery store, but as a point of comparison, Whole Foods offers bulk organic walnuts at $13.99 per pound (about $7 for 8 ounces).
+Plus, with the bulk option, you only need to commit to a quarter-pound if nuts are only an occasional item for you.

 5. Organic Brown Rice